Travel Photography: Tokyo

 I've studied Japanese on and off for a few years.
 At this point, I can catch a word or two and get a sense of what's being discussed but am hopeless at communicating anything beyond the basics.
 Even with the language barrier, Eli's family quickly discovered that I wanted to photograph all of the food.
 They kindly paused for me to take a photo before eating all of their snack purchases!

-I love being jet lagged at the start of a trip.
+At the start of every trip, I love being jet lag.
 Everything is so exciting and fresh.
 Getting up with sunrise to venture out is a joy.
 For the first leg of the trip, we stayed in Shinjuku and it turned out to be a bit of a party scene.
 Eli and I would venture out first thing in the morning and bump into odd mixes of people heading home after a night of partying and people heading to work.

 Eli and I are already plotting our next trip to Japan.
-We have some schemes to combine a Japan trip with a trip to Taiwan.
-I also have some ideas about adding on a quick hop over to Angkor Wat.
+We have some schemes to combine a Japan trip with a trip to Taiwan (update: this scheme was totally successful and as an extra bonus I photographed the food scene in Taipei for the Wall St. Journal!)
+I also have some ideas about adding on a quick hop over to Angkor Wat (update: this scheme was not successful but I will 100% make it to Angkor Wat one of these days).
 Either way, we're excited for our next visit.